By Tony Jaa, Dec 19, 2024

 Home to a plethora of religious buildings of different faiths, Ninh Binh’s remarkable Christian and Buddhist architecture is some of the most fascinating in the country.
 None more so than Phat Diem Cathedral, an amazing blend of European and Sino-Vietnamese construction that demonstrates the region’s devotion to God.

 Hoa Lu is the more expected Vietnamese scene, but not one that lacks anything in comparison to Phat Diem Cathedral.
-Hoa Lu was the capital of Vietnam for 44 years; the two kings that ruled during this time have been immortalised in two magnificent temples here; visiting both on a day trip from Hanoi is a very popular activity in Ninh Binh.
+Hoa Lu was the capital of Vietnam for 44 years; the two kings that ruled during this time have been immortalized in two magnificent temples here; visiting both on a day trip from Hanoi is a very popular activity in Ninh Binh.

 These religious buildings are available to view at any time, but naturally, they get busy around the holidays.
 Hoa Lu gets a bit full for its festival around April (depending on the lunar calendar) and Phat Diem gets busy during Easter and Christmas.
-If you’re into religious culture then these might be a great time to check out these stunning sites, but more casual tourists might want to steer clear.
+If you’re into religious culture then this might be a great time to check out these stunning sites, but more casual tourists might want to steer clear.

-Trang An
+Trang An Complex Heritage

 If cycling the shared road with motorbikes is too dangerous for you, then you can’t get safer than your own two feet.

 It’s harder to find a more wholesome thing to do in Ninh Binh than trekking through Cuc Phuong National Park.
-Towards the northern end of the park there are various treks available of different lengths.
+Towards the northern end of the park, there are various treks available of different lengths.
 A 3-hour return trek to a thousand-year-old tree is one of Cuc Phuong’s big draws, whereas the longer treks require a bit more planning – a 6-hour return trek to the Khanh Village where the Muong hill tribe live, or a 2-day trek to a further away Muong Village with cave stops in between.

 The oppressive heat and insistent rain of summer make doing the Cuc Phuong treks quite the task.
 March is known for its humidity in Northern Vietnam, so try to avoid this too.
 Most other times will do nicely.